Case study 1: Constant growth with SUSTAIN Trout data

 ungroup()

-main = "Estimated size distribution",
+"Estimated size distribution",

-xlab = "Size (cm)")
+xlab = "Size (cm)",

-main = "Estimated growth increments",
+"Estimated growth \n increments",

-xlab = "Growth increment (cm)")
+xlab = "Growth increment (cm)",

-main = "Estimated annualised growth rate distribution",
+"Estimated annualised growth rate distribution", xlab = "Growth rate (cm/yr)",

 #Quantitative R^2